LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 the category predicates will not be specialized or redefined by descendant objects of the object importing the category.
-Its advantage is that, when the ``optimize`` compiler flag is turned on, the Logtalk compiler will try to optimize the calls by using static binding.
-When dynamic binding is used due to e.g. the lack of sufficient information at compilation time, the performance is similar to calling the category predicate using a message to :term:`self` (in both cases a predicate lookup caching mechanism is used).
+Its advantage is that, when the ``optimize`` compiler flag is turned on, the Logtalk compiler will try to optimize the calls by using :term:`static binding`.
+When :term:`dynamic binding` is used due to e.g. the lack of sufficient information at compilation time, the performance is similar to calling the category predicate using a message to :term:`self` (in both cases a predicate lookup caching mechanism is used).